uchiha-vivek/Hack-This-Fall-2024-Virtual/README.md

 <!--
 ## 🤝 Contributing

-We welcome contributions to BlightSight !
+We welcome contributions to ScoreSmart !
 Please check out our [Contributing Guide](CONTRIBUTING.md) for guidelines on how to proceed.

 ## 📄 License